Brown County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," meaning it's more likely than not that the suspension is justified.
-This is a lower standard than the "beyond a reasonable doubt" required in criminal court.
+- Lower Burden of Proof Than Criminal Trial: The DPS must prove their case by a preponderance of the evidence (meaning more likely than not), which is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, receipts, or anything that questions the validity of the arrest or the BAC reading.
+- Gather Evidence: Gather any evidence that supports your case, such as witness statements, video footage, or documentation challenging the accuracy of the breath or blood test.

 Possible Outcomes